BuilderIO/partytown/docs/index.md

 description: Partytown - Run third-party scripts from a web worker
 ---

-# Run third-party scripts from a web worker

 Partytown is a lazy-loaded library to help relocate resource intensive scripts into a [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API), and off of the [main thread](https://developer.mozilla.org/en-US/docs/Glossary/Main_thread).
 Its goal is to help speed up sites by dedicating the main thread to your code, and offloading third-party scripts to a web worker.

 [Getting Started](/getting-started)